Dollar lulled by holiday trade, Aussie jobs in focus

 SYDNEY The dollar, euro and yen started Thursday's trade on familiar ground, having drifted in slim ranges overnight in a session lulled by the U.S. Veterans Day holiday.

-The broad trend still favored the greenback with expectations for a hike in U.S. interest rates next month standing in stark contrast to prospects for more policy stimulus from the European Central Bank.
+The broad trend still favoured the greenback with expectations for a hike in U.S. interest rates next month standing in stark contrast to prospects for more policy stimulus from the European Central Bank.

 Traders expect more action later on Thursday with no less than five Fed officials due to speak.